Apache Tutorials for Beginners

 ServerTokens Prod

-After modifying the configuration file, you have to restart/reload your apache web server to make it effective.
+After modifying the configuration file, you have to restart or reload your Apache web server to make the change effective.

 service httpd restart